nikigithub/Playlytics/README.md

 *       Ability to reorder songs and remove them.
 *       Total Duration of the playlist.
 *       Ability to calculate and display the Coolness Factor of that playlyst.
-*       Persist palylyst to Local Storage using HTML5 LocalStorage functionality.
+*       Persist playlist to Local Storage using HTML5 LocalStorage functionality.